SwiftUI-Plus/MailView/README.md

 # MailView

+> Also available as a part of my [SwiftUI+ Collection](https://benkau.com/packages.json) – just add it to Xcode 13+

 A SwiftUI view that enables you to properly present a `MFMailComposeViewController`.

 ## Features

 -   Convenient modifier API
 -   Correctly lays out full screen
 -   Dedicated `Mail` type for constructing your mail

 ## Example